deependra227/mysql-multi-shard/README.md

 # Multi-Shard Script
-This script allows you to execute the same commands on multiple MySQL hosts simultaneously.
+This script allows you to execute the same commands on multiple MySQL hosts.

     Note: While not necessarily the optimal solution, it gets the job done! 😄